Tell Your Story

 Ms. Lyndia R. King gifts a bequest to the USO as a lasting tribute in memory of her father, Earnest William King, to honor and celebrate his extraordinary life.
 Ms. King hopes that this soldier’s story will give inspiration to those men and women who defend our country and our freedoms, and that this gift will express hers and her father’s heartfelt gratitude for their service and sacrifices that will never be forgotten.

-He was a highly-decorated veteran of World War II, having received the Combat Infantry Badge, the Good Conduct Medal, the European Theater Service Medal, the Bronze Star, the Purple Heart and the Silver Star for gallantry in action and courage, bravery and supreme devotion to his comrades under fire.
+He was a highly decorated veteran of World War II, having received the Combat Infantry Badge, the Good Conduct Medal, the European Theater Service Medal, the Bronze Star, the Purple Heart, and the Silver Star for gallantry in action and courage, bravery, and supreme devotion to his comrades under fire.
 He personally paid an enormous price for our freedom and struggled with recovery throughout his lifetime, yet felt it was his duty to serve.
-He never regarded his medals and awards as anything special or mentionable, and they were even unknown to his children until much later in life when they became adults.
+He never regarded his medals and awards as anything special or memorable, and they were even unknown to his children until much later in life, when they became adults.

 After his service in World War II, Mr. King returned to Virginia to begin life with his wife, Mary, whom he had married in 1944 before being shipped overseas to serve in the European Theater.
 He began work as a supervisor for a furniture-making company and became the father of four children in four years.
 His life seemed to be going in the right direction, yet he was haunted day and night by an extremely important promise he had made several years before but had failed to keep.
 When he was wounded in 1944 and lay dying for two days on the battlefield, he had promised God if He let him live, he would spend the rest of his life serving Him and helping his fellow man.
 To keep that promise, he enrolled in a seminary institution in 1954 and became an ordained minister in 1958.

-For thirty-some years, Mr. King was a member of a combat support group for veterans at McGuire Veterans Hospital in Richmond, Virginia and eagerly looked forward to meeting with his “Band of Brothers” at every scheduled opportunity.
-He provided wisdom, encouragement and support and all of them displayed genuine love, respect and appreciation for each other.
-Mr. King always considered his association and comradery with this group of combat veterans to be the greatest honor of his lifetime.
+For thirty-some years, Mr. King was a member of a combat support group for veterans at McGuire Veterans Hospital in Richmond, Virginia, and eagerly looked forward to meeting with his “Band of Brothers” at every scheduled opportunity.
+He provided wisdom, encouragement, and support, and all of them displayed genuine love, respect, and appreciation for each other.
+Mr. King always considered his association and camaraderie with this group of combat veterans to be the greatest honor of his lifetime.

 There’s no better way to support military members

-I’ve met many troops after volunteering with USO.
+I’ve met many troops after volunteering with the USO.
 They all benefit from wherever the funds come from.
-I’ve worked both airports in Houston then funded the Military Entrance Processing Station center and helped start it up—was Team Leader for four years there.
-I also...
+I’ve worked both airports in Houston, then funded the Military Entrance Processing Station center and helped start it up—was Team Leader for four years there.
+I...

 Paul: There’s no better way to support military members

-I’ve met many troops after volunteering with USO.
+I’ve met many troops after volunteering with the USO.
 They all benefit from wherever the funds come from.
-I’ve worked both airports in Houston then funded the Military Entrance Processing Station center and helped start it up—was Team Leader for four years there.
+I’ve worked both airports in Houston, then funded the Military Entrance Processing Station center and helped start it up—was Team Leader for four years there.
 I also sponsor the “Beach Bashes” at my Galveston Island beach home.
 This summer will mark the 7th year.
-It is a joy to interact with them and see first-hand the difference USO make in their lives.
+It is a joy to interact with them and see first-hand the difference USO makes in their lives.

-I served as Chairman of the USO Advisory Committee for three years so have seen the Houston budget and know how the funds are spent.
+I served as Chairman of the USO Advisory Committee for three years, so I have seen the Houston budget and know how the funds are spent.
 As a corporate CEO, I know a thing or two about budgets.
 All monies were spent well and made a tremendous impact.